Trust PUR Replacement Filters, Because Not All Filters Are The Same

 There are few things more enticing on a hot day than a tall ice-filled glass of great-tasting water from your PUR filter.
 To keep your water cleaner for many years to come, it’s important to change your filter in your PUR faucet filtration system and pitcher every 2 to 3 months.

-Our filters work hard reducing the variety of chemical & physical contaminants that can seep into your water as it works its way through the water system to your glass.
-Materials in the filter are designed to adsorb chemical & physical contaminants as the water passes through.
-Over time, the pores in the material fill up, diminishing their ability to keep delivering the cleaner water you expect.
+PUR filters work hard reducing the variety of contaminants that can seep into your water as it works its way through the water system to your glass.* Materials in the filter are designed to adsorb contaminants as the water passes through.* Over time, the pores in the material fill up, diminishing their ability to keep delivering the cleaner water you expect.
 Many PUR faucet and pitcher filtration systems have filter change lights that turn red to indicate when your filter needs replacing.

 When replacing the filter in your PUR faucet filtration system or pitcher, it is important to always use PUR branded filters.
 There are many universal and no-name branded filters available online and in stores.
 They might look similar, and claim to save dollar or two, but you can only get superior filtration from PUR filters installed in PUR systems.